 Can I visit my dog while they are in training?

 YES!
 We want our owners to participate.
+It is mandatory that owners come out and work with their dog while in training.
 Trying to cram in everything your dog has learned in one go home lessons is beyond overwhelming for owners and the dog.
 With behavior cases we find that the owners also need a little rehab time with their dog… time to reconnect and learn what their dog was needing from them.
 There’s a method to the madness, we promise!
 And part of that method is to have your dog fully immersed in our training first.
 Then we set multiple owner training visits.
 Please participate in your dogs training!!

 If you train my dog, will it listen to me?